jsr606/EUROPROTO/README.md

 # EUROPROTO
-an arduino / atmega platform for making digital eurorack modules
+an arduino / atmega platform for making digital eurorack modules and various helper PCBs

-based on on the CHEAP, FAT and OPEN synthesizer
+based on on the [CHEAP, FAT and OPEN](https://vsionhairies.info/) synthesizer

 ## a what?
 arduino based eurorack module with dual channel DAC output